-Regulatory dynamic beach standard (for Lake Ontario): (for Lake Ontario) means the approved standards involving the combined influence of flooding flooding and a dynamic beach allowance to define the shoreline dynamic beach limits for regulatory purposes.
-The dynamic beach hazard limit consists of the flooding hazard limit plus a dynamic beach allowance.
+Regulatory dynamic beach standard (for Lake Ontario): means the approved standards involving the combined influence of flooding and a dynamic beach allowance to define the shoreline dynamic beach limits for regulatory purposes.

 Regulatory flood standard: the approved standards involving the combined influence of lake levels, wave uprush (the rush of water up onto a beach, bluff or structure following the breaking of a wave; the limit of wave uprush is the point of farthest landward rush of water onto the shoreline) and other water related hazards used to define the shoreline flood limits for regulatory purposes.